jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

   provide.
 In the event that you're an independent contractor working with us on a particular project, here's the Independent Contractor Agreement that we usually issue.
+company_name:
-company_name: 'Capital Technology Services (Registered as Chapin Technology Service LLC)'
+  'Capital Technology Services (Registered in Tennessee as Chapin Technology Service LLC)'
 contract_effective_date: '31st of August 2018'
 contract_signature_date: '31st of August 2018'
 contractor_name: 'YOUR NAME'